UPDATED January 4, 2024

 Search Engine Optimization, or SEO, is not confined to the main website.
 Local SEO is the process of helping a business that serves a local clientele be found by that audience in organic search results.
 An important component of Local SEO is the development of business listings, or Citations, on business directories.

 If you’ve traveled or searched for a restaurant, you’re familiar with these business directories – Yelp, TripAdvisor, YellowPages, BBB and many more.
 Google considers over 200 factors when determining the “authority” of websites and subsequent search results.
 In Local SEO, Citations are one part of an overall approach to creating search visibility for self storage.
+For more information, read our article published by Inside Self Storage on Local SEO for Storage Operations.

 3. Reputation Management

 Another component of reputation management is monitoring online reviews.
 Claiming and controlling business profiles on these third-party sites allows for effective response to user engagement.
+How businesses respond to both positive and negative reviews can greatly affect a user’s perception of that business.

 For businesses such as self storage (or a mom-and-pop restaurant for instance), you can imagine how important it is to – first – offer great service and take care of issues so that customers are more likely to leave a great review.
 Secondly, it’s important to assess, mitigate and respond to any negative reviews as effectively as possible.